Originally published in New Observations Magazine, “The Cultural Travelers Guide,” issue 128, April 2000, edited by Diane Karp.

 The conclusion I was being taken advantage of so blatantly changed my expression from puzzlement to resentment.
 It was a minor local transgression but one I thought had resounding universal implications for Mexico and the United States.
 There’s distrust, dislike and dishonesty among the people of these two countries that didn’t begin and end in Restaurant La Canada.
 And it spoke loudly: take as much of the gringos money as you can in the same way they use our labor for as cheap as they can get it.

 The waiter must have seen this flash of interior enlightenment reflect in my eyes, and the subsequent change in mood that came over me.
 His own eyes dropped to the cement floor and he took half a step back as if to give me room to think about what to do next.
 Ask to see the Spanish menu?
 I could do that.
 But what if he shook his head no?
 What would I do then?
 My Spanish wasn’t good enough to discuss the matter with the thoroughness and diplomacy that would be required, so I didn’t argue, and ordered instead, ensalada di fruta and heuvos rancherous.
 After eating I left the amount and a tip and went on my way.

 Later on, back at the Hotel Chablis, I justified my inaction and the two menu system as the translation price and the slightest start to Mexico’s economic equality with its northern neighbor.
 I went back for more the next morning.
 Paid the gringo tourist prices too.
-Left a generous tip each time.
-And this pleased my waiter very much.
+Left a generous tip, and this pleased my waiter very much.